-With a light and crispy batter, these buttermilk fried onion rings are a perfect snack for America’s biggest food holiday, Super Bowl Sunday.
-It’s a classic Southern-style recipe, with an extra flavor boost from the fennel, paprika and hot sauce.
+With a light and crispy batter, these buttermilk fried onion rings are a perfect snack for game day, or as part of a backyard burger bash side dish.
+It’s a classic Southern-style recipe, with an extra flavor boost from my Lemon & Shallots spice blend and hot sauce.
 Make sure your oil is up to temperature while frying and you’ll end up with the crispy, crunchy onion rings of your dreams.

 - 2 large Vidalia or sweet onions

 - 2 tablespoons hot sauce, such as Crystal

 - 1 tablespoon AZ & Badia Lemon & Shallots spice blend

 Cut the onions into roughly 3/4-inch thick slices.
 Separate the slices into rings, reserving the smallest inner rings for another use.

 In a large heavy pot, heat oil to 375 degrees F.